-Only open to master’s students in Psychology with specialisation Applied Cognitive Psychology and other master’s students in Psychology.
+Master students specialisation Applied Cognitive Psychology and other Master students in Psychology

+Will it rain tomorrow?
 Shall I buy a travel insurance?
-Shall I go to the party if Mary doesn’t?
 Is this person guilty?
 And should I worry about this medical test outcome?
 We all face a perplexing array of judgments and decisions every day.
 In this course, we review the main theories in judgment and decision making, and we consider applications in both every day and professional decision problems.

 Mode of instruction

 - Lectures (including guest lectures from professional decision making experts).
 The student will have specialized knowledge about formal and psychological theories of Decision Making, and how these theories apply in various domains: e.g., the fields of medical, political, and legal decision making.

 - Workgroup sessions.
 The student learns to design, carry out and report the results of a paper and pencil experiment, in a research team with three (on average) other students.
 The experiment tests either a basic effect (e.g. anchoring, preference reversals) in decision making or an application to the field of the team’s choice (e.g. consumer behaviour).

 - Exam; multiple choice and essay questions about the book

 - Report of results in a mini-poster of an experiment carried out in research team